spreedly/r2d2/README.md

 AndroidPay works by:

-1. Initializing an instance of `Android_Pay::PaymentToken` with the hash of values present in the Android Pay token string.
+1. Initializing an instance of `R2D2::PaymentToken` with the hash of values present in the Android Pay token string.
 Example:

 ```
 {